-The log file for the import process, named BpelImport.log, is stored in %BEA_HOME%\\weblogic81\\workshop where %BEA_HOME% is the directory where you installed WebLogic Workshop.
+The log file for the import process, named BpelImport.log, is stored in %BEA\HOME%\\weblogic81\workshop where %BEA\HOME% is the directory where you installed BEA Workshop for WebLogic.
 This log file provides information about the import process.

-To specify that multiple definitions of the namespace are ignored, select Schema Project-Properties-Build and list the namespaces to be ignored in the ignore multiple definitions in following namespaces field.
+To specify that multiple definitions of the namespace are ignored, select Schema Project $\rightarrow$ Properties $\rightarrow$ Build and list the namespaces to be ignored in the ignore multiple definitions in following namespaces field.

 - Limited query parsing is performed when assign activities are imported.
 Therefore, the generated XQuery expressions might not always be syntactically correct.
-Make sure that you check to verify the correctness of any generated XQuery expressions. - Any reference to soapencoding types in your BPEL file will result in import failure.
-If you want to import a BPEL file that contains soapencoding types, you must place the SOAP Encoding xsd file in the WSDL directory when importing through WebLogic Workshop. - When assign is converted to a variable, the resultant XQuery file may contain the following "PARSE ERROR" in the Design view: The main XML element does not match the root node of the target schema.
+Make sure that you check to verify the correctness of any generated XQuery expressions. - Any reference to soap encoding types in your BPEL file will result in import failure.
+If you want to import a BPEL file that contains soap encoding types, you must place the SOAP Encoding XSD file in the WSDL directory when importing through BEA Workshop for WebLogic. - When assign is converted to a variable, the resultant XQuery file may contain the following "PARSE ERROR" in the Design view: The main XML element does not match the root node of the target schema.
 However, you can ignore this message as the correct value is generated in runtime.
 This error is due to the fact that the Design view of XML Mapper has limitations and might not always be able to parse even correct XQuery expressions. - After you import a BPEL file that contains scope level eventHandlers in the onMessage branch, a dummy Timer method may be generated for the eventHandler onMessage path.
 JPD specification mandates that onMessage and onTimeout paths can only be associated with process nodes (or block of nodes) that do not run automatically.
 To handle this constraint, a dummy Timer node with a 1 second timeout is created if an eventHandler is associated with a scope that does not contain any receive, onMessage, flow, or wait activity.